-- Plant and equipment 4-12 years
+Plant and equipment

-- Computer equipment 3-5 years
+Computer equipment

-- Leased plant and equipment Term of Lease
+Leased plant and equipment

+Term of Lease

 The assets' residual values and useful lives are reviewed, and adjusted if appropriate, at the end of each reporting period.
 When changes are made, adjustments are reflected prospectively in current and future periods only.